kochavalabs/mazzaroth-js/README.md

   category: {
     enum: 1,
     value: {
-      function: 'hello',
+      function: 'args',
-      // Parameters are passed here using base64 XDR representations
+      // Parameters are a variable length string xdr representation.
+They should
-      // for a smoother experience using json, try the contract-client
+      // be formatted to JSON if sending a complex struct
-      parameters: []
+      parameters: ["one", "two", "three"]
     }
   }
 }